Roomify/docs/roomify_accommodations/configuration/quicksetup.rst

 If you created your site as a Casa, Locanda, or Multiproperty site, you will already have some example content to get you started.
 If you don't want the content, or you simply want to try out a different setup, nothing could be easier:

-	Step 1.
-Click on 'Delete <current setup type>'
+1. Click on **Delete <current setup type>**
-	Step 2.
-Click on 'Setup as <setup type you want to try>
+2. Click on **Setup as <setup type you want to try>**

 Done!

 The Quick Setup is also a great way to get started with a single property site.
-The 'Delete <current setup type>' button will ask you what content you want to delete, so you can keep what you need, and remove what you don't.
+The **Delete <current setup type>** button will ask you what content you want to delete, so you can keep what you need, and remove what you don't.